Xu Yahé: The Premise for ‘Aging to Richer Flavor’ is to Get the Initial Setup Right for Pu’er Tea

 National standards emphasize that Pu'er tea is made from sun-dried raw tea, which is produced from Yunnan large-leaf tea processed in Yunnan.
 In the indicators for sun-dried raw tea, the word “sun-dried” comes first.
 Pu'er tea raw materials must be sun-dried because during the drying process, the tea leaves come into intimate contact with microorganisms in the air.
 It acts like a culture medium, inoculating beneficial microorganisms as it interacts with the air.

 Using the issue of sun-drying, Xu Yahé re-explains the processes of oven-drying and pan-frying, “Why do we not advocate oven-dried or pan-fried teas?
 Oven-dried teas are dried at high temperatures, which eliminates the low-temperature bacteria present initially.
 The remaining bacterial colonies would be different from those produced by sun-drying.
 Pu'er tea oxidation has three paths in the later stages, which we call aerobic, anaerobic, and microbial.
-Oven-drying and pan-frying reduce the storage of polyphenol oxidase in the tea leaves, weakening the foundation for enzymatic oxidation later on.”
+Oven-drying and pan-frying reduce the storage of oxidase in the tea leaves, weakening the foundation for enzymatic oxidation later on.”

 Xu Yahé: The Premise for 'Aging to Richer Flavor' is to Get the Initial Setup Right for Pu'er Tea-2